1855 – Rice County History Video Series

 The video series, begun in the Fall of 2015 when both young men were in 9th grade, continue to be researched, written and presented by Logan and Samuel.
 These videos are made possible by a grant from the Faribault Foundation and by support from Faribault Community Television, where it is broadcast.
 Every episode is available for free online following the links below.

-In Season Four, 1855 expands its topics beyond Faribault to Northfield.
+In Season Four and Five, 1855 expands its topics beyond Faribault to Northfield.

 - Alexander Faribault – Released in September of 2015, this episode tells the inspiring story of the town founder.